monohuman/NameCheck/README.md

 and the bot will (after completing) put all the availible usernames in another text file (*available.txt*)

 # Installation
-`0.` The installation is super simple.
+The installation is super simple.
 You cannot mess this up, it's too easy.

 `1.` Click the green **<> Code** button, and click **Download ZIP**.
 Then unzip the zip that downloads, and you will be left with a folder named **mc.namecheck-main** (or something like that).

 `2.` Open the folder, and open the **names.txt** folder.
 Then paste (in the format shown in the file) or replace the file with the names you want to check the availibility of (remember to rename it *names.txt*)

-`3.` Open terminal, and enter:
+`3.` Open terminal, and enter the following lines (1 line at a time):
 ```
+pip install requests
 cd (drag the folder to this line, or type to file path to the folder)
 python script.py
 ```
-`3.` Open *available.txt* to find the availible usernames, or read them in the terminal.
+`4.` Open *available.txt* to find the availible usernames, or read them in the terminal.

 # Help
 #### If your reading this and intend to copy this code, go ahead, I don't really care.
 If you give me credit, thats up to you.
 If you have errors, you can edit this code if you know python, or ask me.
 My discord is **monohuman**.